John Barrasso: Criminal justice

+Barrasso delivers remarks on the Senate floor on the 2020s Minnesota fraud scandals; January 13, 2026.

 Barrasso opposed the FIRST STEP Act, a bill that sought to reform the federal prison system.
 The bill passed 87–12 on December 18, 2018.

 Foreign policy

 Barrasso opposed the Russian-backed Nord Stream 2—a pipeline to deliver natural gas from Russia to Germany.
 Bloomberg News reported, "Congress brought forward bills authorizing the administration to levy sanctions against a consortium of five European energy companies that have partnered with [Russia's main gas company] Gazprom; at least one bill, sponsored by Republican Senator John Barrasso, would make them mandatory."
 In May 2022, during the Russo-Ukrainian War, Barrasso visited Kyiv and met with Ukrainian president Volodymyr Zelenskyy as a part of a U.S. Senate delegation to show support to Ukraine.
 The delegation also visited Finland to meet with President Sauli Niinistö and Prime Minister Sanna Marin to express support for Finland's application to join NATO.

 In July 2025, Barrasso voted against two motions made by Senator Bernie Sanders to block arms sales to Israel.

+In 2026, Barrasso voted against a Senate bill to require President Trump to seek congressional approval for the 2026 Iran war.
+Barrasso said that efforts to require congressional approval for war entailed "obstructing the president".